EggJacktly/Bank-notes-classification/README.md

 DenseNet121 is better classifier for image recognition task, it takes longer to train the pretrained model, so for some tasks, ResNet18 can be beneficial.

-##### Disclaimer: This code is based on the capstone project from IBM Deep Learning professional course on edX.
+##### Disclaimer: This code is based on the capstone project from IBM Deep Learning professional course on edX and the data is provided by course providers.